jcfausto/transit-app/README.md

 # Licence

-This is an study project, so feel free to use.
+This is a study project, so feel free to use it.